rkirk903/MCA-2024/README.md

 # Week 5
-> Task 1 Create a metadata schema of at least 5 elements, including title, artist, publisher, and at least two others of your choice.
+> **Task 1: Create a metadata schema of at least 5 elements, including title, artist, publisher, and at least two others of your choice.**

 * Title : Violin Concerto in D major
 - Composer : Tchaikhovsky